achtnullzwei/Doorman/docs/en/guide/getting-started.md

    ![broker-credentials](./images/mqtt-details.png)

+   If you don't see these settings, scroll to the bottom and click "Show all".

 3. Save the settings — the firmware will then try to connect to your MQTT broker.

 4. If it connects successfully, the status LED will light up **solid blue for 3 seconds** to confirm.